catseye/The-Dossier/article/Blurry Memories of DOS Programming.md

 I think of them as system calls.

 `int 21h` is a "system call" to DOS.
-The "system calls" to the BIOS include `int 10h`, but there are also other numbers.
-(The trailing `h` is convention for "hexadecimal", although you may be more used to a preceding `0x`.)
+The "system calls" to the BIOS include `int 10h` and `int 16h`, but there are also other numbers.
+(The trailing `h` is x86 assembly language convention for "hexadecimal", although you may be more used to a preceding `0x`.)

 If you want to get serious about this, consult a document called [Ralf Brown's Interrupt List][].
 It lists probably every interrupt